Zenzai vs Oshiruko: 2 Types of Japanese Red Bean Soup

-During the cold winter months, we Japanese often have various dishes with baked “Mochi (餅)” sticky plain glutinous rice cakes.
+During cold winter months, we Japanese often have various “mochi (餅)” dishes with baked or steamed sticky rice cakes.

-Representative examples of such Japanese mochi dishes include these 3 easy dishes whose recipes I introduced before, “Zoni (雑煮)”, “Zenzai (ぜんざい)” and “Oshiruko (おしるこ)”, sometimes simply called “Shiruko (汁粉)”.
+Representative examples of such mochi dishes include “Zoni (雑煮)”, “Zenzai (ぜんざい)”, “Oshiruko (おしるこ)” or “Shiruko (汁粉)”, and these 3 easy treats whose recipes I introduced before.

 The Difference between Zenzai and O-Shiruko

-Zenzai and Oshiruko are both traditionally made by simmering red beans (typically Azuki beans), sweetened with sugar, and often served with baked mochi rice cakes.
+Zenzai and Oshiruko are both traditionally made by simmering red beans (typically Azuki beans), sweetened with sugar, and often served with baked or steamed mochi rice cakes.

-Then, what is the difference been these 2 Japanese red bean soups?
+Then, what is the difference between these 2 red bean soups?

-In the Kanto region around Tokyo, Zenzai generally refers to a little most, sweet red bean paste itself, whereas, in the Kansai region around Osaka, the hot soup with chunky, coarse sweetened red bean paste called “Tsubu-An (粒餡)” is referred to as Zenzai.
+In the Kanto region around Tokyo, Zenzai generally refers to a little moist, sweet red bean paste itself, whereas, in the Kansai region around Osaka, the hot soup using chunky, coarse sweet red bean paste called “Tsubu-An (粒餡)” is referred to as Zenzai.

-In Kansai, the Kanto-version Zenzai, the dish mainly consisting of a little moist sweetened red bean paste is known as “Kameyama (亀山)” or “Ogura (小倉)”, by the way.
+In Kansai, the Kanto-version Zenzai, the dish mainly consisting of a little moist sweet red bean paste is known as “Kameyama (亀山)” or “Ogura (小倉)”, by the way.

 In Kanto, Oshiruko refers to sweet red bean soup in general.
-Meanwhile, in Kansai, Oshiruko refers to the soup made with smooth sweetened red bean paste called “Koshi-An (漉し餡)“.
+On the other hand, in Kansai, Oshiruko refers to the soup made with smooth sweet red bean paste called “Koshi-An (漉し餡)“.